jschwefel/esp-idf-ds3231/README.md

 This my first fully documented and shared open source project.
 I welcome comments, suggestions and corrections.

+The areas I could use help in are the documentation generation and configurion on readthedics.io.

 <figure>
 <img src="docs/circuit_image.png" alt="docs/circuit_image.png" />